someparty/someparty/source/articles/2018-11-25-expanding-universe.html.markdown

 [Listen: Construction & Destruction / Steven Lambke - *Revolution C* @ Bandcamp](https://outofsoundrecords.bandcamp.com/album/revolution-c "#")

 [Daniel Romano](http://www.danielromanomusic.com/)'s new record *Finally Free* arrives this Friday.
-In the lead-up, the Niagara-based singer/songwriter released the song "The Long Mirror Of Time," accompanied by a retro sci-fi video (the source of which I've just spent far too much time trying and failing to identify - the early 70s British series *UFO* perhaps?).
+In the lead-up, the Niagara-based singer-songwriter released the song "The Long Mirror Of Time," accompanied by a retro sci-fi video (the source of which I've just spent far too much time trying and failing to identify - the early 70s British series *UFO* perhaps?).
 Speaking to [Exclaim](https://exclaim.ca/music/article/daniel_romano_premieres_the_long_mirror_of_time_video), Romano waxed on the high concept behind the song:

 > "'The Long Mirror of Time' is a song celebrating the unconformities of the natural and supernatural worlds.
 The tangible world can often suppress our inherent instincts to shift our shape and transcend our surroundings.
 The long mirror of time is in-fact not a mirror but a passage of prisms.
 This song is for those who do not see themselves in these monotonous rays of light and instead remain unseen or further yet, push on into a realm imperceptible to those trapped in the mirror.
 The long mirror of time reveals the prism faces, but not mine."